Nonprofit marketing – from the inside out

 - Reinforcement – continually doing the internal marketing to support a mission-based, customer focused culture, for both new and continuing employees and volunteers

-You’ll find examples of how real nonprofit organizations have employed these internal strategies.
+You’ll find examples of how real nonprofit organizations have employed these internal strategies in this source.
+You can navigate through the same to find some enlightening pieces of information.

 And, at the end of each chapter, Sybil provides you with “Action Starter Notes,” a set of questions and activities to help you get started designing or improving your own internal marketing program.